mfornet/busybeaver/README.md

 # Contibuting

-This project follows and email workflow, we recommend to [setup git to send emails](https://git-send-email.io).
+This project follows the `sr.ht` workflow, we recommend to [setup git to send emails](https://git-send-email.io).
+Note that it is not required to create a `sr.ht` account to contribute, simply clone the repo and make your changes.

 To setup for this specific repo, a `lake` script is provided:

 ```
 lake script run gitconfig